factbook/factbook.json/MONGO.md

 import_region world
 ```

-To check up if all country profiles got imported use a query in the mongo shell e.g.
+To check up if all country profiles got imported use a query in the mongo shell e.g.:

 ```
 > use world